mauroservienti/milestone.github.io/_posts/2019-04-03-turn-on-the-motors.md

 The above `startup` "simply" does 3 things:

-1. Adds the `Routing` component to the services that will be run by the ASP.Net Core application
+1. Adds `Routing` to the services that will be run by the ASP.Net Core application
-2. Through the `AddViewModelComposition`:
+2. Through calling `AddViewModelComposition`:
    1. Scans all assemblies in the `bin` directory looking for types that implement either the `IHandleRequests` interface or the `ISubscribeToCompositionEvents` one
-   2. Registers all types matching the above "query" in the current "IoC/DI" container
+   2. Registers all types matching the above "query" in the current IoC/DI container
 3. Runs the Composition Gateway as an ASP.Net Core pipeline terminator in `RunCompositionGatewayWithDefaultRoutes`

 > I know it doesn't really appear simple, have faith.
 It's not really complex either.

 #### HTTP Requests handling

 ASP.Net Core handles HTTP requests through a pipeline, "elements" in the handling pipeline are called middleware.
-Middleware can be passthrough, when they intercept the request and then pass it to the next middleware in the pipeline; or they can be terminator as they will terminate the incoming request handling and are responsible to start the response.
+Middleware can be passthrough, when they intercept the request and then pass it to the next middleware in the pipeline; or they can be terminators as they will terminate the incoming request handling and are responsible to start the response.

 > Basically there can be only 1 terminator in a pipeline.
 For example in in `Mvc` we could consider `Controllers` to be terminators.
 It's not that simple, but you probably get the point.
 >
 > More on ASP.Net Core pipeline and middleware in <https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/>

-The Composition Gateway when run acts like a terminator, it sits at the end of the pipeline. `RunCompositionGatewayWithDefaultRoutes` is defined as follows:
+The Composition Gateway acts like a terminator, it sits at the end of the pipeline. `RunCompositionGatewayWithDefaultRoutes` is defined as follows:

 ```csharp
 public static void RunCompositionGatewayWithDefaultRoutes(this IApplicationBuilder app)